People of Color

 Committee on Racial and Ethnic Diversity (CRED).

 Goodwin Procter’s Committee on Racial and Ethnic Diversity (CRED) is a partner-led, firm-wide initiative focused on identifying and implementing opportunities to promote diversity within our firm.
 The Committee has a presence in every Goodwin Procter office.
-The Committee is chaired by partner Roberto Braceras, head of the Litigation Department in the firm’s Boston office, and includes other partners, associates, and key firm administrators.
+The Committee is chaired by partner Roberto Braceras, former head of the Litigation Department in the firm’s Boston office, and includes other partners, associates, and key firm administrators.

 The goals of the committee are to: